List of Still Game characters: Edith

 Edith, played by Maureen Carr, is the sister of the charity shop worker Barbara.
 She has a hunchback, numerous moles, and misshapen teeth.
 She first appears as Victor's "date" in the episode "Courtin'" and is also featured in the episode "Swottin'," where she has the role of quizmaster during Bobby's quiz night.
 She enjoys a pint of Guinness.
 Despite her unflattering appearance, she seems to have no problems getting men in bed, once waking up in bed with Winston, and once more with Boabby.
 In "Hot Seat" she strikes up a conversation with a man as ugly as she is and they discuss past sexual encounters.
-In "Cat's Whiskers", Edith gets a makeover (e.g. having her moles removed and having fluid drained from her, which was the reason for her hunchback) and becomes a cover star of Twilight Monthly magazine along with Shug.
+In "Cat's Whiskers", Edith gets a makeover (e.g. having her moles removed and having fluid drained from her, which was the reason for her hunchback) and becomes a cover star of Twilight Monthly magazine along with Shug, who she starts a relationship with.